Untangling the role of temporal and spatial variations in persistance of populations: Some extensions to more complex situations

-In \cite{HOLT20} Holt and his colleagues consider the classical S.I.R. model for a population living in two patches connected by migration.
+In \cite{HOLT20} {\em Nicholas Kortessisa, Margaret W. Simon, Michael Barfield, Gregory Glass, Burton H. Singer and Robert D. Holt } consider the classical S.I.R. model for a population living in two patches connected by migration.
 The model is the following system : \beq \feq where $S_i(t)$ represents the number of ''susceptible to be infected'' at time $t$ on each patch, $I_i(t)$ represents the number of ''infected'' on each patch.
-The parameters $\beta(.) $ and $\gamma(.)$ are piecewise constant function of period $2T$ varying according to the presence or absence of social distancing measures ; we examine the messages of this paper in light of our previous study of inflation phenomenon\footnote{ The authors of \cite{HOLT20} publish the same message in P.N.A.S. \cite{HOLTPNAS20} but using less realistic $\beta(.) $ and $\gamma(.)$ like continuous sinusoidal functions.
-We prefer to refer to the initial paper.}.
+The parameters $\beta(.) $ and $\gamma(.)$ are piecewise constant functions of period $2T$ varying according to the presence or absence of social distancing measures~; we examine the messages of this paper in light of our previous study of inflation phenomenon\footnote{ The authors of \cite{HOLT20} publish the same message in P.N.A.S. \cite{HOLTPNAS20} but using, in our opinion, a less realistic $\beta(.) $ and $\gamma(.)$ like continuous sinusoidal functions.
+We prefer to refer to the initial paper but our discussion would be the same with the P.N.A.S. paper. }.

 The first remark of the authors of \cite{HOLT20} is to consider that we are essentially interested by the beginning of the contamination when, as a first approximation, we can consider that $S(t)$ is almost equal to the initial total population $N$.
 Then the approximate model is : \beq \feq They denote respectively by the subscripts $n$ and $s$ the values of parameters in ''normal'' periods and periods when the ''social distancing'' is in effect.
 They adopt, according to the current literature, the following realistic values .